leslie-alldridge/tech-voting-v2/README.md

 ### In progress

+Notes: - denotes more work to do on the feature and \* denotes an untouched user story.

 - Admin comments - do we want a badge to say an admin has commented? decided to add badge, just need to change it so badges show on page load, instead of toggle

 * create a status for 'closed' and allow admins to delete the idea.